Chapman (crater)

 Chapman is a lunar impact crater that lies just beyond the northwest rim of the Moon, on the far side as seen from the Earth.
 It lies to the northeast of the crater Rynin, and southward of the large walled plain Poczobutt.

 This is an old, eroded crater formation with features that have been softened and worn by impacts until now it just forms a bowl-shaped depression in the surface.
 The rim is circular in form along most of its perimeter, but has been broken through along the southern edge by Chapman W. There is an unnamed crater-like depression in the surface attached to the southwest rim, and here the edge is low and more narrow than the remaining inner wall.

 Several small craters lie along the outer rim and inner wall, with an attached pair forming a cleft in the western rim.
 There is a slender cleft in the wall along the northwest inner wall that runs from the western rim to the north.
 The interior floor of the crater is relatively flat and featureless in comparison to the rugged terrain that surrounds the crater, although it is pock-marked by several small impacts in the southeast quadrant.

+Chapman was formally named by the IAU in 1970 after mathematician Sydney Chapman.